-For more information on architecting your applications for high-performance, client-side view navigation, see .
+For more information on architecting your applications for high-performance, client-side view navigation, see SmartClient Reference → Concepts → SmartClient Architecture.

 Evaluating SmartClient

 This chapter offers advice for the most effective approaches to use when evaluating Smart Client for use in your project or product.